mcinteerj/mdb-field-record-access-control/README.md

 # MongoDB Field/Record Level Access Control
 This content provided in this repo shows a simple demo of an approach to implementing field and/or record level access control in an application on top MongoDB - using permissions stored in a MongoDB collection.

+The recommended way to deliver on field or record level access requirements is through the use of [Read Only Views](https://docs.mongodb.com/manual/core/views/) as described in [this blog post](https://www.mongodb.com/blog/post/providing-least-privileged-data-access-in-mongodb).
+However, there are situations where you may have more specific access control requirements that mean views are not an appropriate option - particularly if there are many different possible views which can change arbirtrarily on a regular basis.
+In such cases, it may be necessary to implement such controls in the application layer as described in this repository.

 The data in this repository is generated dummy data, and the code is provided as a functional/conceptual approach to delivering field and/or record level access control - rather than being a production-ready implementation fo such control.
 It is provided for demo/example purposes only.

 ## Use Case